jlowder/MonkeySpa/README.md

   - Choose "Merge" to add new webapps or "Replace" to overwrite all
   - Duplicate prevention by webapp ID

+Note that since all apps are serialized into the exported file, this makes it easy to transfer your entire app collection to other systems with a single file.

 ## Sample Webapps

 The `samples/` directory contains three example webapps to demonstrate the system: